Bath salts (drug): Society and the media

 Use of bath salts or monkey dust has spread through social media.
-Anecdotal reports of the drug increasing its users' pain thresholds while simultaneously giving them increased strength can largely be attributed to the emergency services and frontline NHS staff.
-Such reports have been picked up, and sensationalised by the regional and tabloid press.
-In 2018, in the city Stoke-on-Trent, Monkey dust was reported to be an entirely new compound, when in fact preparations of MDPV and MDPHP or "bath salts" have been available since the early 2000s.
-The print press and broadcast media have often used textual framing techniques to report on synthetic cathinone use among society's most vulnerable.
+Anecdotal reports of the drug increasing its users' pain thresholds while simultaneously giving them increased strength can largely be attributed to the emergency services and NHS staff.
+Such reports have been sensationalised by the press.
+In 2018, in Stoke-on-Trent, Monkey dust was reported to be an entirely new compound, when in fact preparations of MDPV and MDPHP or "bath salts" have been available since the early 2000s.
+The media have often used textual framing techniques to report on synthetic cathinone use among society's most vulnerable.
 Terms like "epidemic", "zombie attack" and more recently "incredible hulk" are often used when describing users.
 In August 2018, Staffordshire police said they were receiving around ten calls per day regarding monkey dust.
 However, it was not clear whether the incidents actually involved monkey dust, or a combination of substances.

-Contrary to popular belief, during the investigation of the 2012 Miami cannibal attack toxicologists found no trace of the components in bath salts during the autopsy of the attacker.
+Contrary to popular belief, during the investigation of the 2012 Miami cannibal attack, toxicologists found no trace of the components in bath salts during the autopsy of the attacker.

 Bath salts or monkey dust were originally a research chemical or legal highs.
 Users would purchase the chemicals off the internet, ingest them and blog about the effects.

 History

 Synthetic cathinones such as mephedrone, which are chemically similar to the cathinone naturally found in the plant Catha edulis (khat), were first synthesised in the 1920s.
 They remained obscure until the first decade of the 21st century when underground chemists rediscovered them and began to use them in designer drugs, as the compounds were legal in many jurisdictions.
 In 2009 and 2010 there was a significant rise in the use of synthetic cathinones, initially in the United Kingdom and the rest of Europe, and subsequently in the United States.
-Drugs marketed as "bath salts" first came to the attention of authorities in the US in 2010 after reports were made to US poison centers.
-In Europe, the drugs were predominantly purchased from websites, but in the US they were mainly sold in small independent stores such as gas stations and head shops.
+Drugs marketed as "bath salts" first came to the attention of authorities in the United States in 2010 after reports were made to poison centers.
+In Europe, the drugs were predominantly purchased from websites, but in the United States they were mainly sold in small independent stores such as gas stations and head shops.
 In the US, this often made them easier to obtain than cigarettes and alcohol.
 Bath salts have also been sold online in small packets.

 Hundreds of other designer drugs or "legal highs" have been reported, including artificial chemicals such as synthetic cannabis and semi-synthetic substances such as methylhexaneamine.
 These drugs are primarily developed to avoid being controlled by laws against illegal drugs, thus giving them the label designer drugs.

 In the US, the number of calls to poison centers concerning "bath salts" rose from 304 in 2010 to 6,138 in 2011, according to the American Association of Poison Control Centers.
 Calls related to bath salts then began to decrease; by 2015, the number had declined to 522.